timknut/r_workshops/README.md

 * summarize the data by eg. grouping by a column  and showing the mean for each group.
 * Plot your results using ggplot2. http://www.cookbook-r.com/Graphs/index.html

-## Data:
+## Built in Datasets:
-1. Jings rna-seq data is actually a very messy data set, and a good starting point.
-2. Use the built in datasets i R:
+* Use the built in datasets i R:

 ```r